Tube and Tyre Basic Guides By Carter Hayes February 26, 2026 8 min read

 When to Re-Tape or Upgrade Tape Brand (Tests and Cost Considerations)

-When you notice persistent bubbles, sealant loss, or repeated air loss during rides, it’s time to contemplate re-taping or upgrading your rim tape.
-Check tape quality and re taping frequency based on symptoms: bubbles or leakage mean re-taping now; slow leaks or age suggest planned replacement.
-Upgrade to proven brands (Teravail, DT Swiss) or use tape 3–5mm wider than rim to improve coverage.
+If you notice persistent bubbles, sealant loss, or repeated air loss during rides, it is time to re-tape or upgrade your rim tape.
+Bubbles or active leakage mean re-taping now.
+Slow leaks or aging tape suggest planned replacement.
+Upgrade to proven brands like Teravail or DT Swiss, or use tape 3 to 5 mm wider than the rim to improve coverage.

 • Perform a soap-bubble or submersion test to find micro-leaks quickly.